apache/beam-site/src/documentation/sdks/python.md

 ---
 # Apache Beam Python SDK

-The Python SDK for Apache Beam provides a simple, powerful API for building both batch and streaming parallel data processing pipelines in Python.
+The Python SDK for Apache Beam provides a simple, powerful API for building batch data processing pipelines in Python.

 ## Get Started with the Python SDK